wooorm/emoticon/readme.md

 ## API

-This package exports the following identifier: `emoticon`.
+This package exports the identifier `emoticon`.
 There is no default export.

 ### `emoticon`